bhisaac/5eFP/5eFP-SRD.md

 - Dexterity, measuring agility
 - Constitution, measuring endurance
 - Intelligence, measuring reasoning and memory
-- Wisdom, measuring awareness and true will
+- Wisdom, measuring awareness and willpower
 - Charisma, measuring force of personality

 Is a character muscle-­bound and insightful?
 Brilliant and charming?
 Nimble and hardy?
 Ability scores define these qualities—a creature’s assets as well as weaknesses.